-A coinsurance clause is a provision in your home insurance policy that requires you to carry coverage worth a certain percentage of your home’s value.
+Homeowners insurance policies typically have a coinsurance clause that requires you to carry coverage worth a certain percentage of your home’s value.
 Failure to meet the requirement reduces your compensation after a loss.

-Most home insurance policies include a coinsurance clause to encourage policyholders to carry the appropriate amount of coverage.
-The clause does this by requiring you to insure your home for a percentage of either its actual cash value or its replacement cost value.
+Coinsurance clauses are a feature of almost all home insurance policies to encourage policyholders to carry an appropriate amount of coverage.
+The clause does this by requiring you to insure your home for a percentage of your home’s actual cash value or its replacement cost.
 Basically, the coinsurance clause prevents you from underinsuring your home.

 Please note: Insuring your home for $160,000 satisfies the coinsurance clause, but it may leave you short when you need to replace your property.
 Even though your replacement cost is $200,000, the most your insurance provider might pay is $160,000 for a total loss.
 And that doesn’t take your deductible into consideration.